We've been featured in:

 Talk To Us About No Win No Fee Medical Negligence Claims

 There is a form of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).
 All our solicitors operate with a CFA in place.
-This means you have full access to their legal services without the need to pay them anything upfront.
+This means you have full access to their legal services without the need to pay them any solicitor fees upfront or during the claim.
+You also won’t need to pay these fees if the claim is lost.

-If your claim is successful, your solicitor then takes a success fee from your compensation.
-However, the majority of your compensation is always protected, as the percentage they are permitted to take is capped by law.
-A success fee is not taken if your claim fails.
+If your claim wins, your solicitor takes a success fee from your compensation.
+However, the majority of your compensation is always kept, as the percentage the solicitor is permitted to take is capped by The Conditional Fee Agreements Order 2013.

 How To Get In Contact With Our Team